Control panelFront battery compartmentEngine CompartmentUndercar

 Conversion Costprobably about $20k

-Additional FeaturesI wanted to retain the excellent handling of the original so the weight was limited and
+Additional FeaturesI wanted to retain the excellent handling of the original so the battery weight was limited and

 distributed throughout the car to retain balance.
 There are ten batteries in the engine